RainbowBombs/BIA_course_2025-26_Group09/GUI/README.md

 4. Settings: Use the sidebar to adjust the diagnosis threshold if needed.

 ###  Model Technical Details
-Architecture: ResNet18 (Pre-trained on ImageNet).
+Architecture: BreaKHis Analysis Network (Pre-trained on ImageNet).

 Input Resolution: 700x460 pixels (Resized automatically during preprocessing).